 Yet a separate, and involved, question in numerical analysis is that of deriving $hp$-approximation estimates.
 This has been addressed in the $\Hdv$- and $\Hc$-settings in particular in Suri~\cite{Sur_stab_cvg_MFE_p_90}, Monk~\cite{Monk_p_hp_Nedelec_94}, Demkowicz and Buffa~\cite{Demk_Buf_q_opt_proj_int_05}, and Demkowicz~\cite{Demk_pol_ex_seq_int_06}, see also the references therein.
 These references feature a slight suboptimality in the polynomial degree $p$ on tetrahedral meshes (presence of a logarithmic factor), which has been removed in Bespalov and Heuer~\cite{Besp_Heue_H_curl_hp_2D_09, Besp_Heue_H_div_hp_2D_11} and recently in Melenk and Rojik~\cite{Mel_Roj_com_p_interp_20}.
 Unfortunately, none of these references allows for minimal Sobolev regularity.
 The result in~\cite[Theorem~3.6]{Ern_Gud_Sme_Voh_loc_glob_div_22} is equally fully $h$- and $p$-optimal, and this, moreover, under the minimal Sobolev regularity, only requested elementwise.
 Deriving such estimates in the $\Hc$-setting is the last goal of the present contribution.
-Theorem~\ref{thm_hp} (possibly under a technical restriction of convex patches) in particular presents a fully $h$- and $p$-optimal approximation bound valid under the minimal Sobolev regularity that is only requested separately in each mesh element.
-The key ingredients are here again linked to (polynomial-degree-robust) flux equilibration in $\Hc$ of~\cite{Chaum_Voh_Maxwell_equil_22}, with the cornerstones being the results in a single tetrahedron: on the right inverses by Costabel and McIntosh~\cite{Cost_McInt_Bog_Poinc_10}, and on the polynomial extension operators by Demkowicz~\eal\ \cite{Demk_Gop_Sch_ext_I_09, Demk_Gop_Sch_ext_II_09, Demk_Gop_Sch_ext_III_12}.
+Theorem~\ref{thm_hp} in particular presents a fully $h$- and $p$-optimal approximation bound valid under the minimal Sobolev regularity that is only requested separately on each mesh element (the treatment of the $hp$ data oscillation is restricted to convex patches or presents a slight suboptimality).
+The key ingredients are here again linked to (polynomial-degree-robust) flux equilibration in $\Hc$ of~\cite{Chaum_Voh_Maxwell_equil_23}, with the cornerstones being the results in a single tetrahedron: on the right inverses in the volume by Costabel and McIntosh~\cite{Cost_McInt_Bog_Poinc_10} and on the polynomial extension operators from the boundary by Demkowicz~\eal\ \cite{Demk_Gop_Sch_ext_I_09, Demk_Gop_Sch_ext_II_09, Demk_Gop_Sch_ext_III_12}.